Are you feeding your cats the right food?

 These problems above lead to a variety of medical problems, such as kidney issues, heart problems, and much more.
 The dehydration and concentrated urine alone make the kidneys and heart work harder.
 It also brings on a slew of bladder and urine issues, such as infections and crystals ( more on crystals and diet).

 My three housemates had terrible crystals.
 Ricky, Desilu and Felice.
-Ricky had such bad crystals that when he first came home with Mom at 5 weeks of age, he was peeing blood….Oh my gosh, that must have been painful.
+Mom has been in rescue for decades.
+Ricky was rescued from a hoarding situation with over 30 cats and was fed entirely on dry food after he was weaned.
+Ricky had such bad crystals that when he came home with Mom, he was peeing blood….Oh my gosh, that must have been painful.
 Anyway, in most cases cats are placed on a prescription diet of dry!!!!
-This diet does help in many cases but what is needed is more WATER!!!
+This diet does help in many cases but what is needed is NO DRY and more WATER!!!

 Anyway, my Mom decided to put us all on canned food (except Ricky and Lulu, who are on raw food for their allergies).
 We receive half of a 5 ounce can in the morning and half at night.
 She adds 2 tablespoons of water in at each feeding and mixes just a little to give the water flavor.